 Enable the ports as needed on the following screen and click the Confirm button when you are finished adding your rules.
 You have now successfully configured Armor.

-Having read this tutorial, you should now be able to configure the Network Firewall as well as Armor to enhance the security of your OVH US services.
+Having read this tutorial, you should now be able to configure the Network Firewall as well as Armor to enhance the security of your OVHcloud services.